mcarrera/pokedex/README.md

-# pokedex
+# Pokedex
-A REST api to retrieve Pokemon Information
+A REST api, build with .NET 8, to retrieve Pokemon Information

-## Run Locally
+## How to run and Test the application

 ### Prerequisites
 - .NET Core SDK 8